First-Hand:List of First Hand Histories

 A Career at Bell Laboratories, by Philip Sproul - A brief account of Sproul's 43 year career at Bell Labs.

-The Trials of Engineer Training in New Zealand, by Nigel Stace - Stace presents an anecdotes about being asked to design a motor for a rail system in New Zealand for an exam and his early interests in civil engineering.
+The Trials of Engineer Training in New Zealand, by Nigel Stace - Stace presents an anecdote about being asked to design a motor for a rail system in New Zealand for an exam and his early interests in civil engineering.

 Ups and Downs in an Engineer's Career, by Rudolph Steiner - Steiner gives a brief recollection of his personal accomplishments and the most important people he met during his career as an engineer.